emenriquez/miniProjectS25/README.md

 - Model saving/loading for efficient iteration
 - Automatic plotting of results, confusion matrices, and reliability diagrams
 - Confidence calibration metrics (ECE, reliability diagrams, temperature scaling)
+- Confidence histogram plots for correct/incorrect predictions
+- UMAP and t-SNE embedding plots for visualizing learned representations
+- Plots of most confident misclassifications for each model
-- Command-line interface for experiment configuration
+- Command-line interface for experiment configuration, including batch size and number of workers
 - Supports both MNIST and all EMNIST splits (byclass, bymerge, balanced, letters, digits, mnist)
 - Easily extensible for new models, datasets, or analysis